lmponcio/web-scraper-gelato/README.md

                 pass
     return (False, None)
 ```
-When the "Next" button can't be found, the script will not try to send a new request for that section (tuple with `False` as first element is returned).
+When the "Next" button can't be found, the script will not try to send a new request for that section (tuple with `False` as first item is returned).